Projeto-Pindorama/copacabana/docs/docs/intro/intro.1.md

 simple" doesn't apply here, Mmkay?

-By my experience with Linux, I think it's better to just have the base system divided in stages and update them in one sitting, just when it has some important update, instead of updating package-per-package and taking the risk of breaking the entire system down to the wire.
+By my experience with Linux, I think it's better to just have the base system divided in stages and update them in one sitting with binary patches, just when it has some important update, instead of updating package-per-package and taking the risk of breaking the entire system down to the wire.

 ### The stages itself
 The format is `stage.X.Y`, where `X.Y` is the Copacabana version and `stage` is